All Episodes

 And as you just said, Christians.

-Listen, I've got music, man, bloody hell.
+Listen, I've got Muslim, mate.

-And I think that was so so sad about Charlie Kirk.
+And I think that was so, so sad about Charlie Kirk.

-He was never rude, he was always honest.
+He was always honest.

 He could speak on every subject.